FlowerHop/-DBLab-Alarm-Project-/README.md

   For Test:
   1. GET: '/test/update_status/:inPlace/:bioWatchId/:pulse/:dateAndTime', to post the bio siganl by GET Method
-  2. GET: '/test/showRecords', to log
-  3. POST: '/test/addBioWatchSignal', it is used by /test/update_status/:inPlace/:bioWatchId/:pulse/:dateAndTime
-  4. GET: '/test/scanedResult/:inPlace/:bioWatchId/:rssi/', to post the bio watches' distance by GET Method
+  2. GET: '/test/scanedResult/:inPlace/:bioWatchId/:rssi/', to post the bio watches' distance by GET Method

 So, there are 4 parts of the codes.
 ####1.
 Shell Script